Liv2334/WIC-Winter-Team-4/README.md

 The primary goal is to provide a centralized, visually appealing resource that simplifies the discovery of filming locations.
 Instead of hunting through fan wikis and travel blogs, users can find curated, verified location data for major franchises in a single, cohesive experience.

 ### Key Features
-Gemini said
-You're right—that map.html file is a crucial part of the project's technical "problem-solving" aspect.
-It moves the project from a simple collection of pages to a functional tool.

-Since you've built a custom-styled, interactive map with legend filters and a dedicated UI, here is how you should update those sections of the project overview to reflect it:

-Key Features (Updated)
 Interactive Global Mapping: A dedicated geospatial interface (map.html) that aggregates filming locations from all seven franchises onto a single world map.

 Integrated Legend System: Custom-styled legend pills that allow users to identify locations by franchise (e.g., distinguishing Star Wars desert outposts from Harry Potter castles) at a glance.